 Rifles made in 1894, made by SIG, in caliber 5.2 x 68mm, approximately 200 were made.
 These were shipped to Mexico and issued to the 25th Infantry Battalion for evaluation.
 Any records are long gone.
 Rifle and carbine at the top of this page are examples.

-Various versions of the “Breech Loading Bolt Action Rifle”
+Various other versions of the “Breech Loading Bolt Action Rifle”

 Rifle of 1895/1896, made by St. Chamond Arsenal, in 8mm (presumably the 8mm Lebel round).
 Approximately 46 were made.
 This French version is quite a departure from the original design.
 I was surprised when I read the description as a Mondragon design.